-You can access the functionality in the fee payment service.
-You will need to register for the service with an email address.
+You can access the functionality in Central Fee Payment.
+To use Central Fee Payment, you will need to register with an email address (username) and password.
 No smart card authentication is required.

-No. If you are already a registered user of the credit card fee payment service you can use the same account for the new bank transfer functionality, which is part of the same fee payment service.
-The sign-in credentials are the same.
+No. If you are already a registered user you can use the same account for the bank transfer functionality The sign-in credentials are the same.

-Simply click the Forgot your password. link on the sign-in screen and you will receive an email with instructions on how to reset your password.
+Simply click the Forgot your password? link on the Central Fee Payment sign-in page and you will receive an email with instructions on how to reset your password.

 No. Once you have submitted a payment order, you will still need to make the bank transfer via your bank.
-If you want to pay directly in the service, you can use the credit card payment functionality.
+If you want to pay directly in Central Fee Payment, you can use the credit card payment functionality.